We all have to call on those around us from time to time.

-Dutch DJ, producer and label owner Steve Void is a remix master having reworked tunes for the likes of Lewis Capaldi and Ava Max.
-Void’s talents and ambitions started from a young age.
-At just 10 years old he got his first piece of production software, and by 14 he’d thrown himself into dance music, having […]
+Dutch DJ, producer and label owner Steve Void is a remix master, and has reworked tunes for the likes of Lewis Capaldi and Ava Max.

 What are your favourite three albums of all time?